PSEITOV/runGwent/README.md

 <p>runGwent helps to complete daily tasks in Gwent card game.
 It based on image detection and simple OCR. </p>
 <p>You can select hero and cards which will be played, according to the priority you set.
 Knowing which card will be or may be in your deck, program avoid play cards which demand any descicion.</p>
 <p>Program launch Gwent game after you press "Start" button, or after runGwent will be launched (if "Auto play on stratup" checkbox is checked).
 So you need set path to Gwent.exe before.</p>
 <p>There are need 5-6 hours for get 400+ ore.
-Average winrate 30-60%.</p>
+Average winrate 40-60%.</p>

 Game Settings
 -------------------
- - English language;
+ - English language
- - 1366х768 screen resolution;
+ - 1366х768 screen resolution
- - Full screen mode;
+ - Full screen mode
- - Medium/high graphic;
+ - Medium/high graphic
- - 100% scaling in window.
+ - 100% scaling in window

 Available decks
 -------------------